256dpi/fire/README.md

 post.Meta().FlaggedFields
 ```

+- The `Meta` struct is read-only and should not be modified.

 ### To-One Relationships

-Fields of the type `primitive.ObjectID` or `*primitive.ObjectID` can be marked as to-one relationships using the `coal:"name:type"` struct tag:
+Fields of the type `primitive.ObjectID` can be marked as to-one relationships using the `coal:"name:type"` struct tag:

 ```go
 type Comment struct {